A couple of weeks ago I talked about why babywearing should be kicked out of the crunchy moms category.

-This sling is made from über comfortable Belgian linen.
+The Sakura Bloom Ring Sling is made from über comfortable Belgian linen.
 (Which also makes it more expensive.)
 It’s designed to hold babies from newborn to 35 lbs.
-Read more review details.

-The Maya Wrap ring sling actually has a little pocket with a zipper, a unique and useful feature.
+The Maya Wrap Ring Sling actually has a little pocket with a zipper, a unique and useful feature.
 The padded version (linked here) offers a small pad on the shoulder, which is nice.
 Who’s going to say no to more padding?
-See more review details.

 This is an Asian-inspired carrier (not a delicious alcoholic drink – that’s Mai Tai) consisting of a rectangular body and four straps of fabric that tie around your waist and then tie on the shoulder straps.